-1. Scope
+1 1.
+Scope

-1.1 The purpose of this document is to provide guidelines for capturing postmortem facial images of human remains in controlled (for example, morgue) and semi-controlled (for example, field) settings to facilitate automated facial recognition (FR) searches or manual facial comparisons that could contribute to forensic investigations.
+- 2 1.1 The purpose of this document is to provide guidelines for capturing postmortem - facial images of human remains in controlled (e.g., morgue) and semi-controlled (e.g., - 4 field) settings to facilitate automated facial recognition (FR) searches or manual facial - 5 comparisons that could contribute to forensic investigations.

-2. Referenced Documents
+6 2.
+Referenced Documents